bob-builds-labs/bob-builds-labs.github.io/docs/03_ansible_openshift.md

 It will take some time for the Nodes to Start.

+As the nodes have been down since Deployment, there are outstanding cvertificate signing requests.
+Under normal Conditions, thos certificates would be renewed automatiaclly every 24hrs.

+*kubernetes.io/kube-apiserver-client*: signs certificates that will be honored as client certificates by the API server.
+Never auto-approved by kube-controller-manager.

+*kubernetes.io/kube-apiserver-client-kubelet*: signs client certificates that will be honored as client certificates by the API server.
+May be auto-approved by kube-controller-manager.

+*kubernetes.io/kubelet-serving*: signs serving certificates that are honored as a valid kubelet serving certificate by the API server, but has no other guarantees.
+Never auto-approved by kube-controller-manager.

 Validate the nodes are Ready:
 ```bash
 oc get nodes -l node-role.kubernetes.io/master
 ```

-If the nod3es are NotReady, there might be autstanding Certificate Signing requests.
+If the nodes are NotReady, there might be autstanding Certificate Signing requests.

 Check with
 ```bash
 oc get csr